AndreaRibuoli/RIBY/README.md

 ----
 ### 3. to install Ruby 3.0

-In the previous steps we organized a confortable home for our Ruby installation.
+In the previous steps we organized a comfortable home for our Ruby installation.
 I organized a yum repository to host current and future builds of Ruby interpreter.

 To configure access to the mentioned repository we will use **git**: